Logo Futurismo

 Álvaro RP | The Pico Mountain by night

-With this option, you will need to climb during the night, about 3 to 4 hours before sunrise, to arrive at Piquinho right for the first rays of the sun rising from the infinite ocean.
-This is quite a spectacular moment to live on the rooftop of Portugal.
+With this option, you will need to climb during the night, about 3 to 4 hours before sunrise, to arrive at Piquinho right at the first rays of the sun rising from the infinite ocean.
+This is a truly spectacular moment to be living on the rooftop of Portugal.

 Climbing Pico Mountain in the dark can be challenging, and it is better to go with a guide.
 However, it is easier than going down in the dark, which is not recommended.
 Many people choose this option for the sunrise spectacle as it consumes less time than staying overnight.
 For this option, you will need a head torch to climb safely.